OrionStar25/Moon/_posts/2017-08-20-my-milky-way.md

 **Fourth semester**

 1. Finally dived into open source, and I swear I'm going to continue for as long as I can.
 Contributed in Teammates- NUS, webcompat- Mozilla, ReSpec- W3C under Mozilla.
 The last one happens to be a beautiful experience, it was my repo for GSOC '18.
 I didn't get selected unfortunately but I won a lot of Mozilla swag :3.
+More about it [here](2018-02-19-respec-my-interpretation.md).
 2. Tried out Jekyll by building self profile.
 3. DBMS project in Flask: Virtual Classroom.
 4. HINT was a massive success!